DSD-DBS/capella-collab-manager/README.md

 kubectl get pods --namespace=t4c-manager  # verify your deployment - components should be in "Running" state
 ```

+Important!
+If you use Windows and the Git Bash to execute the commands, you have to set the environment variable: `MSYS_NO_PATHCONV=1`.
+Otherwise the commands will break with UNIX paths, because the Git Bash tries to add a Windows path prefix.

 TODO: it fails at this point, need to find a way to fix it
 TODO